 Good workouts can sometimes become very costly, particularly when injuries are involved.
 But what happens when you get injured at the gym?
 How can you recover these damages?
 The first thought that comes to mind is suing the gym.
 But gyms are not always responsible for your injuries.
-Most gym owners protect themselves from these type of scenarios with liability waivers.
+Most gym owners protect themselves from these types of scenarios with liability waivers.
 In other words, it all depends on the terms of your contract.
-A Riverside premise liability attorney would be able to tell you in more details how much is your case worth.
+A Riverside premise liability attorney would be able to tell you in more detail how much is your case worth.

 Most gyms require you to sign a liability waiver.
 If you do heavy lifting or exercise often, you may get injured so the gym owner wants to make sure you are aware that they are not responsible for any injuries you sustained in their premises.
 The typical waivers are:

 It all depends on your contract.
 These terms will determine if you can sue the gym for the injuries sustained in the accident.
-There are some particular scenarios that may work on your favor.
+There are some particular scenarios that may work in your favor.
 For instance, you may have a case if there was faulty equipment and the gym owner did nothing to fix it.
 Gym owners are responsible to warn members about these dangerous conditions.
-When they fail to create a safe environment, they may become liable for the any injuries gym members sustained while at their premises.
+When they fail to create a safe environment, they may become liable for any injuries gym members sustained while at their premises.

 Anybody that uses the gym facilities should feel safe at all times.
 Premises liability laws specifically make gym owners responsible for any dangers present in their property.
 Sometimes employees are not aware of the condition.
 Even in such cases, the gym owner may be held liable for the accident after the property is thoroughly inspected.
 So it’s important you check your contract before you sign.
 You can always call an attorney when things get out of hand.